Nthompson096/win95-qemu-scripts/README.md

 Alternatively it would be best to just run the machine in virt-manager with the xml document I have provided below as it fixes the sound issue; new issue is that the network will not work, but you can use the shell scripts provided to work around this.

+# I tried formatting my drive but it errored out; showed me the key but didn't do anything.

+Try executing this script again, it will work.

 [There is a wiki for a work around however.](https://wiki.osdev.org/Sound_Blaster_16#QEMU_support)

 # Bounus, creating the VM with virt-manager